 The healing process is something that can only happen within, no one can do it for us.
 No matter how difficult or traumatic your childhood was, or how painful your adult experience was – it is always possible to heal and learn to love yourself.

-–Anahita Kashefi, M.S. is a Los Angeles-based Associate Marriage and Family Therapist who specializes in relationship and couple’s issues.
+–Anahita Kashefi, M.S. is a Los Angeles-based Licensed Marriage and Family Therapist who specializes in relationship and couple’s issues.